Now recruiting exchange students for the 2026-2027 school year!

 Which countries can I go to?

-There are approximately 40 countries to choose from, including countries in South America, North America, Europe, Asia, and Africa.
+There are approximately 40 countries that we exchange with, including countries in South America, North America, Europe, Asia, and Africa.
 Exchanges can occur between any two countries in which there are certified Rotary Districts.
 Rotary Clubs in approximately 65 countries and regions annually sponsor or host youth exchange students.

 Am I guaranteed a specific country for my exchange?